LaurenDupuis/Helis_Intern_2021/tutorials/Pathway_Analysis.md

 > Small numbers above data nodes, interactions or the info box in the top left of the pathway indicate publication references.
 > Double click the *info box in the top left* (Title, Availability, Last modified, Organism) and go to the “Literature” tab.
-> There you can determine if there is a paper reference for this pathway.
+> **Question 1.1** Is there a paper reference for this pathway?

-> Click on the GSK3B gene in the top left.
-Check the “Backpage” tab on the right side to determine which identifier and database the gene is annotated with.
+> **Question 1.2** Click on the GSK3B gene in the top left.
+Check the “Backpage” tab on the right side.
+Which identifier and database is the gene is annotated with?

 **Load the identifier mapping database:**
 1. Go to Menu Data → Select Gene Database → Browse to Hs_Derby_Ensembl_91.bridge in the Data folder
 2. Check the status bar at the bottom to see if the gene database has been loaded correctly.

->Click on the GSK3B gene again and go to the “Backpage” tab to see if you can now also find other identifier(s) for this gene.
+>**Question 1.3** Click on the GSK3B gene again and go to the “Backpage” tab.
+Can you find other identifier(s) for this gene?

 ## Assignment 2: Data Import in PathVisio
 -------------------------------------------

 > Open the statistical analysed data in Excel (comp_LungCancer-Normal.txt in Pathway_Analysis_Data folder).
 The first column
 > contains the identifier of the genes (ENSG_ID).
-From which of the three database below are the identifiers in the dataset?
+> **Question 2.1** From which of the three database below are the identifiers in the dataset?
 > *(Required for following steps!)*
 >
 > - [ ]    Ensembl